KiraDiShira/OAuth2/CommonClientVulnerabilities/Readme.md

 The URI in the attacker’s post must be an https URI.
 Indeed, as per section 15.1.3 (Encoding Sensitive Information in URI’s) of HTTP RFC [RFC 2616]: Clients SHOULD NOT include a Referer header field in a (non-secure) HTTP request if the referring page was transferred with a secure protocol.

 <img src="https://github.com/KiraDiShira/OAuth2/blob/master/CommonClientVulnerabilities/Image/ccv_2.PNG" />

+### Stealing the token through an open redirector

+Another attack occurs along the lines discussed in the previous section, but this one is based on the `implicit grant type`.

+This attack also targets the access token rather than the authorization code.
+To understand this attack, you need to understand how the URI fragment (the part after the #) is handled by browsers on HTTP redirect responses (HTTP 301/302 responses).

+If an HTTP request `/bar#foo` has a 302 response with Location `/qux`, is the `#foo` part appended to the new URI (namely, the new request is `/qux#foo`) or not (namely, the new request is `/qux`)?

+What the majority of browsers do at the moment is to preserve the original fragment on redirect: that is, the new request is on the form `/qux#foo`.
+Also remember that fragments are never sent to the server, as they’re intended to be used inside the browser itself.

+The attack here is similar to the previous one and all the premises we have established there remain: “too open” registered redirect_uri and authorization server that uses an allowing subdirectory validation strategy.
+As the leakage here happens through an open redirect rather than using the referrer, you also need to assume that the OAuth client’s domain has an open redirect, for example: `https://yourouauthclient.com/redirector?goto=http://targetwebsite.com`.
+As previously mentioned, there are fair chances that this kind of entry point exists on a website (even in the OAuth context13).